 If the End-User denies the request or the End-User authentication fails, the OP (Authorization Server) informs the RP (Client) by using the Error Response parameters defined in Sections 4.1.2.1 of OAuth 2.0 (Hardt, D., “The OAuth 2.0 Authorization Framework,” October 2012.)
 [RFC6749].

-The Authorization Server returns the Client to the redirection URI specified in the Authorization Request with the appropriate error parameters.
+The Authorization Server returns the Client to the redirection URI specified in the Authorization Request with the appropriate error and state parameters.
 No other parameters SHOULD be returned.

 In addition to the error codes defined in Sections 4.1.2.1 and 4.2.2.1 of OAuth 2.0, this specification also defines the following error codes: